microsoft/ivy/doc/examples/leader_tutorial.md

 We have one additional specification for `elect`: we ensure that in fact the pid of node `n` is maximal in the ring.
-Finally, notice the declaration `node,id` at the end of the isolate.
+Finally, notice the declaration `with node,id,pid_injective` at the end of the isolate.
 This tells Ivy that the correctness of this isolate depends on the specifications of isolates `node` and `id`.
 These isolates are abstract datatypes that we will examine shortly.
-We also use a axiom `pid_injective` (which we will examine later) which states that the pids of the nodes are distinct.
+We also use an axiom `pid_injective` (which we will examine later) which states that the pids of the nodes are distinct.
 Without this fact, the protocol doesn't work, since a node could receive its own pid without that value having made a full tour of the ring.

 ### Proving the abstract model

 Before continuing, we should prove that our abstract model is correct (meaning that the `ensure` condition always holds, assuming that the environment satisfies the `require` conditions).
 We do this by providing an *inductive invariant*.
 An inductive invariant is a formula about the state that has the following key properties:

 - *initiation*: It is true in all initial states.